virtos/markdown-filetags/README.md

 Extracts file tags (+tag in the filename) into markdown files

 # Todo
+- [ ] write a hint output
-- [ ] get current dir from the command line
+- [x] get current dir from the command line
+- [ ] check if the specified directory exists
 - [ ] list of all .md files in the directory
 - [ ] list all the tags to the console
 - [ ] rewrite inde file